ideaconsult/h5pyd/docs/high/group.rst

     .. method:: keys()

         Get the names of directly attached group members.
-        Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive
+Use :meth:`Group.visit` or :meth:`Group.visititems` for recursive access to all objects accessible from this group.
-        access to group members.

        :return: set-like object.